 Art Historian and Museum Professional

-My name is Alba Campo Rosillo and I am art historian specialized in U.S. American art and portrait painting production of the Americas in the modern and contemporary era.
+My name is Alba Campo Rosillo and I am an art historian specialized in U.S. American art and portrait painting production of the Americas in the modern and contemporary era.